ttroy1/meleetrix/README.md

 The files included in this repo are designed to run directly on your Pi.
 SSH into your Pi and enter the following commands into bash as needed.

-Git is not already installed on your machine, install it now:
+If Git is not already installed on your machine, install it now:
 ```bash
 sudo apt-get update
 sudo apt-get install git python3-pip